walter-a-jablonowski/file-loader/ai.md

+Add an argument "sharedCache" in config which is an alternative json cache for $this->cacheFil.
+If a file can't be found in the source() function look in the shared cache if the id string is there.
+If the file associated with the id string exists update $this->cacheFil and save it.
+Else: proceed with updating the regulat cache as currently implemented in source().
+Don't edit try.php this time.

+ --

 I want to rework the UI messaging in file_loader.php.
 Instead of the useMsgs argument use a callback and place the messages there.
 The callback should take an argument that tells the type of message, e.g. "update_cache" and one or more further arguments e.g. for $isString.
 Choose type strings that make sense.
 Also update try.php and use the callback so that the resulting messages are basically the same as currently.

  --